-- Feed your plants with phosphates: you can use fish blood and bone.
-If you prefer the vegetarian approach, use soft-rock phosphate.
-This should be done every 10-14 days.
+- Feed your plants with phosphates: I recommend you use fish blood and bone.
+If you prefer the vegetarian/vegan approach, try using soft-rock phosphate.
+Every 10-14 days, feed your Melon plants.

 - Maintenance: It might be worth covering the soil with weed suppressing membrane to keep weeding to a minimum.
-This is easily done before planting.
+Do this before planting.
 Never use a hoe around your melon plants.
 Melon roots grow close to the surface of the soil and any disruption may hinder growth.

-- Temperature control: Open the cold frame during warm days and close at night.
+- Temperature control: Open the cold frame during very warm days and remember to close it at night.
 For extra protection, cover your melon plants with garden fleece overnight until late June or as flowers appear.

-- Pollination: This can either be done by hand with a small paintbrush, or via insects.
-Plants English marigolds around the outside of the cold frame to encourage pollinators.
-Melons produce male and female flowers.
-The male flowers have a stamen and the female a swollen flower-base.
+- Pollination: For melons to develop on your plants, flowers must be pollinated.
+This can be done manually with a small paintbrush or by insects like bees.
+Plant English marigolds around the outside of the cold frame to encourage pollinators.
+It is important to note that melons produce both male and female flowers.
+The male flowers have a stamen and the female have a swollen flower base.

-- Best melon: Select the best 4 fruits on each vine and remove all others.
-This will allow each plant to put as much energy into melon growth and quality.
+- Grow larger melons: Select the best 4 fruits on each vine and remove all others.
+This will allow each plant to put as much energy into fruit development and quality as possible.

-- Reduce to ripen fruit: Once the leaves start to die off and flower production ends, cut down on feed and watering.
+- Ripening Melons: Once the leaves start to die off and flower production ends, cut down on feed and watering.
 This will allow for the fruit to harden and ripen.
 Remove any new growth or flower heads at this point.